St. George’s University seeks students who have successfully completed the following requirements:

 The time necessary to secure official transcripts, standardized test scores, and letters of recommendation should be taken into consideration.
 The Committee reserves the right to defer an application to the following semester if there are no seats available.

-The Office of Admission will acknowledge receipt of candidates’ applications within two weeks of its arrival.
+The Office of Admission will acknowledge receipt of candidates’ applications within one week of its arrival.

 Candidates are informed of any additional required supporting documents missing at that time.
 Candidates will receive notice when the application file is complete.
-Within a month after receipt of the complete application and supporting documentation, the application will be reviewed.
+Within two weeks after receipt of the complete application and supporting documentation, the application will be reviewed.

 Students’ acceptance is granted upon the presumption by the Committee on Admission that: